ibm-cloud-docs/vpc/creating-and-using-an-image-from-volume.md

 - An IBM Cloud [SSH key](/docs/vpc?topic=vpc-ssh-keys)
 - An IBM Cloud [virtual server instance](/docs/vpc?topic=vpc-creating-virtual-servers)

-Creating an image from volume in a different region than the account is not allowed.
-{:note}

 ## Objectives
 {: objectives}
 - Create a resource group, *Image resources*.